Douglass-Jeffrey/MTHE493_Capstone_Polya_Process_with_Switched_Networks/docs/readme.txt

       find a way where i can use the GPU for the stuff that it's good at, and leave the other stuff to the CPU.

+Dev Log: 2025-11-23:
+  Upgraded hardware from 16->32 GB of DDR4 ram, also went from 2400Hz to 3200Hz (turned on xmp).
+  Can now run 1 billion nodes on dim-optimized switched network setup on CPU with about 200 seconds per polya step.
+  Next steps are to hybridize program to CPU and GPU effectively with new ram.
+  Look into holding graph in main memory and using CPU to write blocks of < 6gb to vram and read them off.
+IE find a way to use GPU for matmuls, with CPU moving data to and from vram to prevent GPU wasting cycles writing to UM